EldonGabriel/eldongabriel.github.io/_posts/2025-08-22-tickets-not-passwords-the-elegant-security-system-behind-your-single-sign-on.md

 <section id="kerberos-portfolio">
   <p>As a Cybersecurity Portfolio Builder, I know the value of tangible proof of skill.
-One of my first major projects, an in-depth report on the <strong>Kerberos authentication protocol</strong> titled "<strong>REPORT – Kerberos Authentication Protocol – v1.0.0</strong>," became a cornerstone of my portfolio.
+An in-depth report on the <strong>Kerberos authentication protocol</strong> titled "<strong>REPORT – Kerberos Authentication Protocol – v1.0.0</strong>," became a cornerstone of my portfolio.
 Creating this report taught me crucial lessons about technical communication—just as important as technical knowledge itself.</p>

   <h3>Foundational Knowledge</h3>
   <p>The Kerberos report began as a graded assignment for the "Computer Security and Systems Management Specialization" course at the University of Colorado.
 In the "Windows Server Management and Security" module, I had to explain Kerberos in depth.
 Scoring 500/500 points confirmed my strong grasp of the topic and boosted my confidence.</p>